Narges825/MOR-Descriptor-Systems-IRKA/README.md

 ## Numerical Experiments

-Experiments were conducted using large-scale descriptor systems derived from circuit models.
+Experiments were conducted using large-scale descriptor systems originating from circuit models.

 ### Standard IRKA (`IRKA_D.m`)

-The classical IRKA method was applied first.
+The classical IRKA method was applied as a baseline.

 Observations:

 - The approximation error increased rapidly with frequency
 - Errors reached magnitudes up to approximately **10⁸**
-- This indicates a mismatch in the polynomial part of the transfer function
+- This behavior indicates a mismatch in the polynomial part of the transfer function

-Conclusion:

-Standard IRKA is not sufficient for descriptor systems requiring accurate high-frequency behavior.
+These results demonstrate the limitations of standard IRKA when applied to descriptor systems.

 ---

 ### Modified IRKA with Spectral Projectors (`IRKA_WCF.m`)

-A modified IRKA approach using spectral projectors was implemented.
+A modified IRKA implementation using spectral projectors was applied to improve polynomial matching.

 Observations:

-- Approximation error was significantly reduced (approximately **1**)
+- The approximation error was significantly reduced (approximately **1**)
+- The error remained bounded over a wider frequency range
-- Errors remained bounded at high frequencies
+- However, a mismatch between ROM and FOM remained at higher frequencies
-- Remaining deviations are likely due to numerical inaccuracies in projection matrix computation

-Conclusion:

-Polynomial matching using spectral projectors substantially improves stability and accuracy.
+---

+## Discussion of Results

+The numerical results show that the reduced-order model (ROM) does not fully match the behavior of the full-order model (FOM), particularly at higher frequencies.

+This mismatch is primarily caused by inaccuracies in the computation of the spectral projectors used in the modified IRKA implementation.

+Since the spectral projectors are not computed exactly, the polynomial part of the transfer function is not matched perfectly between the FOM and the ROM.
+As a result:

+- The polynomial parts of the transfer functions differ between FOM and ROM
+- High-frequency behavior is not reproduced accurately
+- The ROM error increases in frequency regions where polynomial matching is critical

+These observations highlight the sensitivity of interpolatory projection methods to the numerical accuracy of spectral projector computation.

 ---